kalee/garage/README.md

 I purchased a set of Chamberlin garage door sensors from ebay for about 11 US dollars that included shipping.
 I had the other parts for the Model 1B raspberry pi available.

 You could do the same with a pi zero, but you would need to add something like a https://www.adafruit.com/product/4037 Adafruit i2c sound bonnet to get sound through an AUX port.

+Setup this up on porch as a scare-a-tron.
+This required changing the value in gpioSetWatchdog(PIN, 8) from the value of 8ms to 20 ms. The current behavior with longer wires was a continued sound being made in the program as the alert was being triggered repeatedly.
+Changeing the watchdog program to 20ms changed this so that a standard walking past the sensor with 8 foot wires worked correctly.

+Using two-line thermostat wire as it has a solid core and inexpensive.
+Also, it can be found at home repair stores easily.
+The wire also fits into a bread board.